 4. Database Optimisation

 Over time, your WordPress database can generate what’s called ‘overhead’.
 This condition is similar to a defragmented hard drive.
-Fortunately plugins exist that take care of fixing this automatically.
-Both WP Database Optimizer and WP-DBManager do a good job, most importantly allowing you to schedule automatic maintenance and optimisation of your WP database.
+Fortunately, plugins exist that take care of fixing this automatically.
+Both WP Database Optimizer and WP-DBManager do a good job, most importantly allowing you to schedule automatic maintenance and optimization of your WP database.